 Students in the MSME degree program may opt for either the thesis or the non-thesis options.
-For the thesis option, the program requires a minimum of 30 semester hours of graduate-level courses, while for non-thesis option.
-The program requires a minimum of 33 semester hours of graduate-level courses.
+For the thesis option, the program requires a minimum of 30 credit hours of graduatelevel courses, while for non-thesis option.
+The program requires a minimum of 33 credit hours of graduate-level courses.
 In either case, a cumulative grade point average (GPA) of 3.0 is required, not including any make-up requirements specified by the ME Master's Committee.